Fatihx64/fminer/fminer1.20/readme.txt

   --list-algos                          List all supported algorithms --list-devices                        List all supported & detected GPUs in
                                         your system
-  -v [ --version ]                      Print lolMiner version number
+  -v [ --version ]                      Print fMiner version number

 Mining:
   -c [ --coin ] arg                     The coin to mine